Qantas A380 blowout plane returns to service

 The engine blowout initially prompted the grounding of the entire Qantas A380 fleet -- six A380s at the time -- for over three weeks.

-The aircraft has undergone extensive repairs involving 70,000 hours of work in a hangar belonging to Singapore Airlines at Changi Airport in Singapore.

-With each aircraft costing almost $400 million at today’s list prices, the insurance-paid repair bill of A$139 million ($143 million) was cheaper than writing off the damaged jet.
+With each aircraft costing almost $400 million at today’s list prices, the insurance-paid repair bill of A$139 million was cheaper than writing off the damaged jet.

 The plane, named after Australian aviation pioneer Nancy Bird-Walton, began the 6-1/2 hour journey home as flight QF32, the same call sign it was using at the time of the incident.